• Request Appointment

 At Ottawa Health Group, we will design a personalized treatment plan to treat your lymphedema.
 This plan will be dependent upon your physical evaluation, health history, and the severity of your symptoms.
 For lymphatic treatment plans, the focus will be put strongly on manual therapy and light exercises.

-A special type of manual therapy referred to as “manual lymph drainage” is commonly used for patients with lymphedema.
+A special type of manual therapy referred to as manual lymphatic drainage (MLD) is commonly used for patients with lymphedema.
 It encourages the flow of lymph fluid in your upper and lower extremities, and additional massages may be used to increase circulation and provide relief.

 Exercising the affected limb(s) also encourages lymph fluid drainage.
-Your exercise plan will be designed by one of our Ottawa or Kanata, ON physiotherapists and will involve gentle contractions of the muscles to regain function and improve your range of motion.
+Your exercise plan will be designed by your MLD provider and will involve gentle contractions of the muscles to regain function and improve your range of motion.

-Additional treatments, such as wrapping, compression, or complete decongestive therapy may also be added to your treatment plan as our physiotherapist deems fit.
-Contact our Ottawa or Kanata, ON physiotherapy office today if you are dealing with lymphedema and need some relief.
-Ottawa Health Group will help reduce your lymphedema symptoms and improve your daily life.
+Additional treatments, such as wrapping, compression, or complete decongestive therapy may also be added to your treatment plan.
+Contact our offices today if you are dealing with lymphedema and need some relief.
+Our MLD providers will aid in reducing your lymphedema symptoms and improve your daily life.
 Your pain-free movement starts here!

 • Quick Links